supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/27-Azure-Databricks-Data-Factory.md

   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
   > - If you need any assistance, please contact us at labs-support@spektrasystems.com.

+ ## Review

+ In this lab, you have accomplished the following:
+ - Import a notebook.
+ - Enable Azure Databricks integration with Azure Data Factory.
+ - Use a pipeline to run the Azure Databricks notebook.

  ### You have successfully completed the lab.